 Nikolaj Ilsted Bech

-Actually, Nikolaj is a trained molecular biologist, since 2012, however, he has been advising Danish inventors on pharma and biotechnology, and green solutions, among others.
-Prior to his employment with the IAS, Nikolaj was our contact in the Danish Agency for Science and Higher Education.
+Nikolaj is the project manager for the Inventor Advisory Service and since 2012 he has been advising Danish inventors on pharma and biotechnology, and green solutions, among others – he has a special expertise in these subjects because he is a trained molecular biologist.
+Prior to his employment with the IAS, Nikolaj worked at the Danish Agency for Science and Higher Education, which has given him a profound understanding on the creation and activation of new ideas and knowledge ind society.

 Why do you work at the IAS?